18F/content-guide/pages/legal-and-technical-terms.md

 title: Legal and technical terms
 ---

-It's important that we present complicated information simply to increase the likelihood people will understand it.
+Present complicated information clearly so it’s easier to understand.

-A rule of thumb: If you need to include legal jargon, make sure you also write a short, plain-language summary to go along with it.
-Where evidence shows there's a clear user need for including a legal term, always explain it in plain language.
+If you need to include legal jargon, make sure you also write a short, plain-language summary to go along with it.
+Where evidence shows there’s a clear user need for including a legal term, always explain it in plain language.

 Use technical terms when necessary.
 They're not jargon — you need only explain what they mean the first time you reference them.